profile-photo

 Whether you’re a manager trying to motivate a team, a company trying to improve culture, or a sales executive making a pitch, Marcus draws from his book, For the Culture: The Power Behind What We Buy, What We Do, and Who We Want to Be to challenge old thinking and give you the essential tools to succeed in a hyper-connected, light-speed world.

-Data Analytics: Don’t Mistake Information for Intimacy
+Data Analytics: Don’t Mistake Information For Intimacy

 We have more data than ever before, yet we still don’t understand our customers, patients, employees, investors…you name it.
 The list is infinite and universal with one important conclusion: Data isn’t enough.
 How can we gain genuine insights and intimacy that allow us to authentically connect with any stakeholder?
 In this eye-opening talk, master brand and cultural strategist Marcus Collins draws from field anthropology, ethnography, and his decades of research to help marketers understand who their “target” really is.
 Only by transcending demographics and identifying people according to their beliefs and values-based “tribes” and “collectives” can we know who they are.
 And only by understanding how they translate information through the lens of culture, can we communicate, connect and drive them to action.
 Sharing case studies and intriguing examples, Marcus shows how adding culture to the equation will give your marketing and communications a competitive edge over data and analytics alone.

-Going Tribal: The Future of Brand Is Culture
+Going Tribal: The Future Of Brand Is Culture

 Historically, “brand” was a legal mark that said, “this belongs to me.”
 Over time, it became a trust mark, assuring quality standards.
 Next, marketers decided that it wasn’t enough for consumers to simply buy their stuff.
 The era of “brand love” evolved, marked by evocative brand stories that fortified consumer love.
 Today, the most powerful and forward-thinking marketers focus on culture.
 Why?
 Because culture governs how we behave in the world.
 The strongest brands have become identity marks that align with our beliefs and values.
 They have become brand marks for “tribes” of people who share the same cultural identity and mindsets.
 “My friends use iPhones or Pixels.”
 “My friends are Democrats or Republicans.”
 Future brands (starting now) will study and understand the cultural characteristics of certain tribes—their beliefs, artifacts, behavior, and language—and weave their brand into the connective tissue of tribal culture.
 Renowned brand and cultural strategist Marcus Collins examines the most significant shift in marketing over the last 50 years and how a knowledge of tribes and cultures will become even more critical to successful marketing in the Metaverse.